rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/oracle/oracle_login.md

 ## Vulnerable Application
 This module attempts to authenticate against an Oracle RDBMS instance using username and password combinations indicated by the USER_FILE, PASS_FILE, and USERPASS_FILE options.
 The default wordlist is [oracle_default_userpass.txt](https://github.com/rapid7/metasploit-framework/blob/master/data/wordlists/oracle_default_userpass.txt).
+Default port for SQL*Net listener is 1521/tcp.
+If this port is open, try this module to login.

 ### Install
 This module needs nmap 5.50 or above to function.